 The acclaimed Beast anchors a cluster of fine restaurants a few blocks north of Alberta.
 Patrons enjoy a dinner-party vibe at communal tables as Chef Naomi Pomeroy produces six-course prix fixe meals.
 The French-inflected menu changes weekly, but expect a killer charcuterie plate, likely featuring the decadent foie-gras bon-bon.

-Nearby, DOC grabs diners’ attention right off the bat: Patrons enter through a small, open kitchen into a candlelit room to enjoy a seasonally inspired Italian menu and an extensive wine list.
+A few blocks up on Northeast Killingsworth Street, DOC grabs diners’ attention right off the bat: Patrons enter through a small, open kitchen into a candlelit room to enjoy a seasonally inspired Italian menu and an extensive wine list.
 Next door, sister restaurant Nonna offers delicious Italian eats in a more laid-back restaurant and bar.

 The menu at Yakuza Lounge focuses on sashimi, sushi and other Japanese pub favorites, alongside cross-cultural fare such as panko-fried goat cheese and a killer burger.
 Like the vibe?
 You can actually stay right next door at the owners’ adjacent Kuza Garden Cabin.

 You won’t find movies at Bollywood Theater.
 Instead, grab a seat and sample authentic Indian street food like flatbread kati rolls, filled with cheese or meat, egg, pickled onion and green chutney.

 Beast chef (and 2014 James Beard Award-winner) Naomi Pomeroy’s latest venture, Expatriate, offers a diverse array of culture-bridging and Burmese-inspired fare.
 Vinyl beats and vintage film projections set the vibe for meticulous cocktails from Pomeroy’s husband Kyle Linden Webster, and drinking snacks like Chinese-sausage corn dogs complement the standout libations.